SeaweedbrainCY/zero-totp-docs/zero-totp-docs/content/v1.8/self-host/customization.md

 ### Google Drive automatic backup

+> [!note]
+> Before being able to configure Google Drive automatic backup, you must first register your application as a Google Oauth client.
+See the [How to configure Google Drive automatic backup](../admin/google_drive_backup/) for more information.

 One key feature of Zero-TOTP is the possibility for users to automatically backup their vaults to Google Drive.
 To enable this feature, you must register you application as a Google Oauth client and give the following information :